EinarTheSad/opendrone/README.md

 # Opendrone

-Small Android app for viewing a simple UDP MJPEG stream from a Wi-Fi drone.
+Small Android app for viewing a simple UDP MJPEG stream from a cheap Temu drone.

-This is an early personal project, built in Kotlin without Android Studio-specific project files.

 ## Build